Privacy Policy

 This privacy notice supplements our full Privacy Policy and provides additional information about how we collect, use and share Personal Information from children under the age of 13 (a “Child” or “Children”).
 The Code.org Services are designed for Users of all ages, including Children with the involvement of and pre-authorization by their school, teacher, parent or legal guardian.
 As a nonprofit entity, Code.org is not subject to the Children's Online Privacy Act (“COPPA”).
 However, Code.org takes numerous steps to promote parental involvement in their Child’s use of Code.org and to minimize the collection and use of Personal Information from Children as described throughout this Privacy Policy, some of which go beyond COPPA requirements, including:

-• We do not collect or maintain actual Student email addresses for Student accounts (even those for Students 13 or older).
-We only collect and maintain a one-way hashed version of the email address which we cannot reverse.
+• We do not store actual Student email addresses for Student accounts (even those for Students 13 or older).
+We only store a one-way hashed version of the email address which we cannot reverse.

 • We do not collect full dates of birth, only age.